• Skip to primary navigation

 Why this recipe is just so good...

-Quick Cook - This meal is so quick and easy to make with very simple ingredients.
+Quick Cook - This simple recipe is so quick and easy to make with very basic ingredients.
 Broiling the scallops allows direct and even heat which gives that delicious sear on the food.
-It fast enough for a busy weeknight dinner.
-But it is so elegant looking, it is also a flavorful seafood dinner you can serve to family and friends.

 Easy clean up - The scallops just about slide off the pan thanks to the parchment paper.
 No need to scrub baked on food from the pan.